ArvinArpanahi/Iran-aquaculture-project/README.md

 This project represents a high-potential investment opportunity combining:

 - Strategic location selection
 - Engineering efficiency
 - Operational feasibility
 - Strong financial logic
 - Long-term scalability

-It is positioned to become a key player in regional aquaculture development and export markets.
+👉 It is positioned to become a key player in regional aquaculture development, food production, and export markets.